Simulations and theory of power spectral density functions for time dependent and anharmonic Langevin oscillators: Simulation Results

 \subsubsection{Oscillator with oscillating $\omega (t)$}

 In this section we consider the situation where the frequency oscillates in time, Eq. (\ref{eq_gen_osc}).
+This could be a result of a slowly oscillating trapping field or general background noise that is peaking at a specific frequency as in \cite{fonseca2016nonlinear}.
 For our simulations $\omega_0$ is taken to be $100 \times 2\pi$~rad/sec and $\Delta \omega$ is taken to be $\xi \, \omega_0$ where $\xi$ is the fractional change in the frequency amplitude

 where $\phi$ is a phase factor that is chosen from a flat random distribution which is different for each run.